AxBwal/EchoRoom/README.md

-## EchoRoom - "Where Every Voice Echoes Clearly"
+## EchoRoom - "Where Every Voice Echoes Clearly" (Project on the way)
 EchoRoom is a video conferencing application built for seamless virtual communication.
 Designed with reliability, security, and interactivity at its core, EchoRoom is a robust alternative to popular platforms like Google Meet and Zoom, ensuring that every voice echoes clearly in the digital space.

 ## Features